Visual Impact Assessment Books

 The text above is an extract from the book review by David Watson, published in Urban Design International, Volume 8, Number 1/2 (June 2003).

 Guidelines for Landscape and Visual Impact Assessment (2nd Edition) is published by Spon and is available from Amazon.co.uk.
-An online preview may be found here.

 Visual Representation of Windfarms: Good Practice Guidance